Tamas Sulyok Elected As Hungary's New President

-(MENAFN- IANS) Budapest, Feb 27 (IANS) Hungarian lawmakers have elected Tamas Sulyok, head of the Constitutional Court, as the country's new President.
+BUDAPEST, Feb 27 (NNN-XINHUA) – Hungarian lawmakers, yesterday elected Tamas Sulyok, head of the Constitutional Court, as the country's new president.

-Out of the 199 lawmakers, 146 participated in the voting on Monday, with 134 votes in favour, five against and seven invalid, Xinhua news agency reported.
+Out of the 199 lawmakers, 146 participated in the voting, with 134 votes in favour, five against and seven invalid.

-Sulyok's predecessor Katalin Novak stepped down on February 10 following a child abuse pardon scandal.
+Sulyok's predecessor, Katalin Novak, stepped down on Feb 10, following a child abuse pardon scandal.

-Sulyok has been elected for a mandate of five years and can be re-elected for one more term according to the fundamental law.
-His inaugural ceremony will take place on March 5.
+Sulyok has been elected for a mandate of five years and can be re-elected for one more term, according to the fundamental law.
+His inaugural ceremony will take place on Mar 5.

 “For me, all power can only be interpreted within the framework of the law.
 The law carries values, its central function is the fair complementation of competing values,” he added.

-Born on March 24, 1956 in Kiskunfelegyhaza in southern Hungary, Sulyok boasts a distinguished career in both law and academia.
-After graduating from Jozsef Attila University in Szeged in 1980, he furthered his legal expertise with a European law qualification in 2004 and a PhD in 2013.
+Born on Mar 24, 1956, in Kiskunfelegyhaza, in southern Hungary, Sulyok boasts a distinguished career in both law and academia.
+After graduating from Jozsef Attila University in Szeged, in 1980, he furthered his legal expertise with a European law qualification in 2004 and a PhD in 2013.

 Sulyok's professional journey encompassed roles as a judicial clerk, legal adviser, lawyer, and honorary consul of Austria in Szeged.
 He has served as a guest lecturer in constitutional law at the University of Szeged since 2005.

-On Friday, Hungarian Prime Minister Viktor Orban justified Sulyok's nomination as presidential candidate, highlighting his extensive qualifications such as "experience, proficiency in constitutional and legal matters, knowledge of international law, maneuvering in the international arena, understanding of the nature of political institutions, and a career that also confers professional authority."
+On Friday, Hungarian Prime Minister, Viktor Orban justified Sulyok's nomination as presidential candidate, highlighting his extensive qualifications, such as“experience, proficiency in constitutional and legal matters, knowledge of international law, manoeuvring in the international arena, understanding of the nature of political institutions, and a career that also confers professional authority.”– NNN-XINHUA

 Legal Disclaimer: